29td/concert-website/README.md

 # concert-website
-A concert is a live music performance in front of an audience.
+> This is a summer festival concert, whereby a concert is a live music performance in front of an audience.

 ## Built With